netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

    accepyted and retained if the QUIC(-MP) or application layer.
 2. SCION layers and QUIC(-MP) layers should interface by using network addresses that include all information that identifies an andpoint, including, for example, AS code.
-Any change to a network address (including the AS code) should trigger path validation.
+Any change in a network address (including the AS code) should trigger path validation.